 business environment in which the entity operates, and (iv) auditing and

-financial reporting issues relevant to the entity’s industry.
+financial reporting issues relevant to the entity’s industry. - Nature of Audit Documentation

 - Audit documentation may be recorded on paper or on electronic or other